Last Updated on 17 February 2026 by Cycloscope

 - Rab to Pesaro & Cesenatico

-- Novalja to Pesaro & Cesenatico.
+- Novalja a Pesaro & Cesenatico.

-The fastest route between Croatia and Italy is Umag to Venice with a crossing duration of around 2 hours 30 minutes.
+The fastest route between Croatia and Italy is Umag to Venice with a crossing duration of around 2 hours and 30 minutes.

 Is wild camping legal in Croatia?